skip to content

 Course Overview

 In the third year of the Natural Sciences Tripos, students have the chance to specialise in an area of interest to them.
-Part II Zoology offers a great degree of flexibility and variety; students choose four modules from sixteen; these modules (some of which are interdepartmental) cover a diverse range of topics, including animal behaviour, evolution, conservation science, ecology and cell and developmental biology.
-This allows you the freedom to choose modules that complement each other and your interests, and to explore interdisciplinary links.
+Part II Zoology offers a great degree of flexibility and variety; students choose four modules from twenty; these modules (some of which are interdepartmental) cover a diverse range of topics, including animal behaviour, evolution, conservation science, ecology, neuroscience and cell and developmental biology.
+This allows students the freedom to choose modules that complement each other and their interests, and to explore interdisciplinary links.

-Students undertake a research project throughout the year, giving practical experience of lab or fieldwork.
-There is also the opportunity to participate in our exciting tropical field course.
+Students undertake research projects throughout the year, giving practical experience of lab or fieldwork.
+Some students will initiate a project whilst on our exciting tropical field course which takes place in the summer vacation before the course starts.

 Another option is to take Biological and Biomedical Sciences (Zoology).
 Students choosing this option take four Zoology modules, plus a fifth module as a minor subject (this can be from another department, or one of the Zoology modules offered as a minor).
 Instead of undertaking a research project, students write a dissertation, taking the form of a literature review.

-We will provide a nurturing, supportive and stimulating environment for your Part II studies.
-Part II students are welcomed as valued members of the Department, they are invited to research seminars, and can join members of staff in the Tea Room.
-We want you to excel in your third year at Cambridge, so we provide additional training in understanding the scientific process, essay-writing, experimental design, preparing a research project or dissertation, and giving a research talk.
-We also prepare you for the future with a careers session and advice on applying for postgraduate study.
+We provide all Part II students with a nurturing, supportive and stimulating environment.
+Part II students are welcomed as valued members of the Department, they are invited to research seminars, wellbeing events and can join members of staff in the tea room and at Happy Hours.
+We want students to excel in their third year at Cambridge, so we provide additional training in statistics, reading papers, essay-writing, preparing a research project or dissertation, and giving a research talk.
+We also prepare students for the future with a careers session and advice on applying for postgraduate study.

-If you are taking the MVST, then we can enhance your training in several ways, by showing you how healthy bodies develop and function; teaching you more about the processes that trigger cancer; explaining how evolutionary principles underpin the design of a new flu vaccine, and account for constraints on immune function; revealing consistent patterns in animal form through comparative anatomy; and highlighting how rapid man-made changes in our world have substantial implications for human and animal health.
+For students taking the MVST, we enhance their training in several ways, by showing how healthy bodies develop and function; explaining about the processes that trigger cancer; showing evolutionary principles underpin the design of a new flu vaccine, and account for constraints on immune function; revealing consistent patterns in animal form through comparative anatomy; and highlighting how rapid man-made changes in our world have substantial implications for human and animal health.

 Department Contacts